-Despite the cutbacks in incentive programs for PV installation in Europe, which has been the main market for PV installations in the past few years, the installed capacity of solar power plants per year continues to increase, reaching 35% growth rate in 2011 and 24% in 2012 or 25 GW and 31 GW in absolute terms.
-In monetary terms, the market has shrunk from €95 billion in 2010 to €75 billion in 2012, but is expected to surpass its previous peak again by 2015.
 Together with an increasing number of PV installations, the need for accessible free areas continues to grow.
 In this context, the estimation of the needed installation capacity per country is tremendously higher [Henning12] in order to meet the energy needs.
 In order to provide energy production close to the place of consumption, already sealed areas will need to be used to install the necessary capacity to reach renewable energy targets as intended by the European Commission's policies [EC11].
 Also, currently 70% of the installations in Germany are rooftop installations of up to 100 kW [EC09].
 Integrating PV into buildings can sublimate building components and reduce construction costs or may even replace entire technical systems (e.g. shading).
 In this context, building optimization stimulates the development of emerging building envelopes in highly energy consuming climate regions by developing tailored assessment solutions for complex embedded façade systems.
 Next to the sole technical implementation of PV, buildings have to meet aesthetical requirements arising from the work of architects, real estate developers, and finally from Society.
 If integrated successfully, BIPV can be incorporated into the building fabric with ideal designs and structures and with a sensible energy concept.
 Addressing aspects of solar buildings like the architectonic value and interior comfort are topics of high interest in solar architecture [IEA-SHC-Task41]

-Beside regulatory issues, the main technical research needs in die field of BIPV are
+Beside regulatory issues, the main technical research needs in the field of BIPV are

-- 1. Technical development - (a) Development of innovative technical solutions - (b) Low-cost manufacturing process and BIPV-product optimization - 2.
+- 1. Technical development - (a) Development of innovative technical solutions - (b) Low-cost manufacturing processes and BIPV-product optimization - 2.
 Demonstrators - (c) New PV system design approaches (including modelling tools) - (d) Demonstrators for innovative use of BIPV components and large scale demonstration - 3.
 Standardization and testing - (e) New testing methods and harmonization of PV standards - (f) Models and tools in order to allow reliable energy rating